Find Affordable College Courses

 After completing their Bachelor's Degree, community organization graduates from MCNY carry an average student debt load of $45,128.

-Full Community Organization & Advocacy at Metropolitan College of New York Report
+Read full report on Community Organization & Advocacy at Metropolitan College of New York

-Arizona State University - Skysong landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree community organization and advocacy programs.
-ASU - Skysong is a fairly large public school located in the medium-sized city of Scottsdale.
+Arizona State University - Skysong came in at #8 in this year’s edition of the Most Popular Community Organization & Advocacy Bachelor’s Degree Schools ranking.
+ASU - Skysong is a very large public school located in the city of Scottsdale.

 About 84% of the students majoring in community organization at the school are women while 16% are male.